Designing a supplier management framework and supporting operating model

 The existing supplier management model was outdated, and the discipline itself was undervalued within the business.
 While a program existed, it was highly risk centric, focussing on ~300 suppliers with little or no differentiation applied to the different types of suppliers and the services they provided.
 Compliance to standards was low and open to interpretation at a Business Unit level, creating a highly manual and fragmented approach and no enterprise-wide visibility.

-Proxima worked closely with the head of the Assurance function to conduct a rapid diagnostic to assess the pre-existing Supplier Management Framework (SMF) and understand future aspirations.
+As a leading procurement consultancy, we worked hard to offer our specialist advice.
+First off, we worked closely with the head of the Assurance function to conduct a rapid diagnostic to assess the pre-existing Supplier Management Framework (SMF) and understand future aspirations.
 We then looked into internal and external compliance, processes, reporting, and data.
 This gave us strong insights into the current situation and likely challenges to delivering and operationalizing a new fit for purpose SMF.

 Outcomes and Deliverables